apache/metron/metron-deployment/README.md

 * If you are a developer contributing to the Apache Metron project, this is also a great way to test your changes.

-* If you are a developer contributing to the Apache Metron project, this is also a great way to test your changes.

-* The cluster will survive a reboot.
+* The single node will survive a reboot.

-* The cluster can use pre-existing elastic ip id, security group id, and subnet id
+* The single node can use pre-existing AWS elastic ip, security group id, and subnet id.

 #### What is this **not** good for?